List of canonically crowned Marian images in Poland

-Below is an incomplete list of the canonically crowned Marian images venerated in the Catholic Church in Poland.
-As of June 2025, there have been 183 Marian images in Poland that were granted the honor of coronation by the Holy See, since the first in 1717.
+Below is an complete list of the canonically crowned Marian images venerated in the Catholic Church in Poland.
+As of 2026, there have been 216 Marian images in Poland that were granted the honor of coronation by the Holy See, since the first in 1717.
+(Note: Several Marian images were personally crowned by Pope John Paul II during his pontificate from 1978-2005.
+However, some of these acts do not possess a papal bull or formal decree of canonical coronation issued by the Holy See.
+As such, these instances are not counted and included in this list.)